Volume 10 • Number 2 • July, 2017

 To this day though, I've got this lingering hang-up about the fact that I can't seem to draw a hand so that it actually looks like a hand.
 Every time I try to draw a hand I'm faced with a result that looks more like a knurled tree stump than it does a human hand.
 I can't explain why this seems to be a problem for me because my lack of ability to draw a hand has not (as far as I can tell) held me back as a photographer.
 I can say that I took the life drawing class prior to taking up photography (by several years).
-So who knows... maybe the perceived failure in one pursuit actually led to the other.
+So who knows... maybe the perceived failure in one pursuit actually led to adoption of the other.
 No matter.
 It's not really important.

 However, in what might best be described as an inevitably improbable connection, my long ago and considerably less than exhaustive training in drawing is now finally being put to use within the context of a recently conceived series of new images.